-Alexander Lukashenko also criticized the CIS Interparliamentary Assembly for low efficiency.
+Aleksandr Lukashenko also criticized the CIS Interparliamentary Assembly for low efficiency.
 He said that he had already had an opportunity share opinions about the operation of certain CIS bodies, in particular, the Interparliamentary Assembly, with Kazakhstan President Nursultan Nazarbayev.
 They believe that this agency is not efficient enough despite it receives sufficient financing.

 “Maybe we should give up on this structure if it does not work.
 Although we suggested giving concrete powers to it.
 We pass certain model laws, but none of them, for example, in Belarus formed the basis of the national legislation.
 It never happened, in fact,” the Belarusian leader said.

 “It turns out that MPs gather together in St. Petersburg to discuss something.
-But we even do not know anything about it because it is not in demand,” Alexander Lukashenko remarked.
+But we even do not know anything about it because it is not in demand,” Aleksandr Lukashenko remarked.
 “There are a lot of civil servants, but their work is inefficient.”

 The President emphasized that these issues should be thoroughly analyzed.
 Even not the most topical and urgent issues are discussed at the level of the heads of state.
-“Sincerely speaking, even at the top-level summits we make decisions and not always implement them,” Alexander Lukashenko said.
+“Sincerely speaking, even at the top-level summits we make decisions and not always implement them,” Aleksandr Lukashenko said.